lkdjiin/coco/README.markdown

 To change this default configuration, put a `.coco.yml` file at the root of your project.

-### Sample config for a Rails project

-    :directories:
-    - app
-    - lib
-    :excludes:
-    - config/initializers

-_Note: YAML is very punctilious with the syntax.
-In particular, paid attention to not put any leading spaces or tab at all._

 ### Theme

 You can choose between a light and a dark theme.
 The light theme is the